 The Energy Powerhouse

-Having attracted more than $32 million in research funding in the past 12 years, the world-renowned chemical engineer has helped solve some of industry's biggest issues in improving energy efficiency and developed low emissions coal and renewable energy technologies.
+Attracting more than $48 million in research funding in the past 12 years and with more than 220 publications, the world-renowned chemical engineer has helped solve some of the biggest issues in improving energy efficiency and developing low emissions coal and renewable energy technologies.

-"Reducing global greenhouse gas emissions has always been the driver of my research – the future of our planet depends on it," said Professor Moghtaderi.
+"Reducing global greenhouse gas emissions has always been the driver of my research – the future of our planet depends on it," Professor Moghtaderi said.

 "These innovations are not only important economically for industry, but to society's overall quality of life, health and environment," he said.

-Professor Moghtaderi and his 30-strong research team, based at the University of Newcastle's Centre for Energy and the world-class interdisciplinary research facility Newcastle Institute for Energy and Resources (NIER), are currently delivering safe, new methods of managing Ventilation Air Methane (VAM) generated by underground coal mines.
+Professor Moghtaderi and his 30-strong research team, based at the University of Newcastle's world-class interdisciplinary research facility Newcastle Institute for Energy and Resources (NIER), are currently working on delivering safe, new methods of managing ventilation air methane (VAM) generated by underground coal mines.

-Comparing his technologies to 'insurance' for climate change, Professor Moghtaderi said the VAM technology had the potential to reduce fugitive methane emissions from underground coal mine operations by up to 90 per cent and save industry millions.
+Comparing his technologies to 'insurance' for climate change, Professor Moghtaderi said the VAM technology can potentially reduce fugitive methane emissions from underground coal mine operations by up to 90 per cent, reducing Australia's total national greenhouse gas inventory by about three percent and save industry millions.

 "People take out home and car insurance to protect their assets and themselves from unknown events in the future.
 A similar rationale can be applied to energy technologies.